Confluence of conditional rewriting modulo: Introduction

-Section \ref{SecConditionalPairs} describes the \emph{conditional pairs} we use to obtain \emph{finite representations} of the aforementioned peaks.
-Although \emph{Conditional Critical Pairs} (CCPs) are already well-known for their use in proofs of confluence of \ctrs{s} \cite{Kaplan_SimplifyingConditionalTermRewriteSystems_JSC87} and \gtrs{s}; and \emph{Conditional Variable Pairs} (CVPs) are also known from their use to prove confluence of \gtrs{s} \cite[Section 7.5]{Lucas_LocalConferenceOfConditionalAndGeneralizedTermRewritingSystems_JLAMP24}, we use them here in novel ways.
-Furthermore, we introduce \emph{Logic-based Conditional Critical Pairs} (LCCPs) which are intended to provide a \emph{logic-based} definition of (conditional) critical pair which \emph{avoids} the explicit computation of $E$-unifiers.
-For this purpose, the $E$-unification condition $\lhsr|_p=^?\lhsr'$ for rules $\lhsr\to\rhsr\IF\gencond$ and $\lhsr'\to\rhsr'\IF\gencond'$ from which $E$-unifiers $\sigma$ satisfying $\sigma(\lhsr|_p)\equequ{E}\sigma(\lhsr')$ would be obtained is placed in the conditional part of the conditional pair associated to them as an equational condition $\lhsr|_p=\lhsr'$.
+Section \ref{SecConditionalPairsAlphaAndGamma} describes the \emph{conditional pairs} we use to obtain \emph{finite representations} of the aforementioned peaks when $\genrelation^\genequivalence$ is $\rew{\cR}$ (as in Huet's approach).
+For this purpose, only \emph{Conditional Critical Pairs} (CCPs) (obtained from the rules in $R$ and also from the combination of rules and equations in $E$) and (different classes of) \emph{Conditional Variable Pairs} (CVPs) are necessary. $E$-unification is \emph{not} used.
+Although CCPs are already well-known for their use in proofs of confluence of \ctrs{s} \cite{Kaplan_SimplifyingConditionalTermRewriteSystems_JSC87} and \gtrs{s}; and CVPs are also known from their use to prove confluence of \gtrs{s} \cite[Section 7.5]{Lucas_LocalConfluenceOfConditionalAndGeneralizedTermRewritingSystems_JLAMP24}, we use them here in novel ways.

-Section \ref{SecAnalysisOfRandCpeaks} investigates how to obtain finite representations of r- and c-peaks by using conditional pairs.
-For this purpose, only CCPs (obtained from the rules in $R$ and also from the combination of rules and equations in $E$) and (different classes of) CVPs are necessary. $E$-unification is \emph{not} used.
-We prove that their joinability (using $\rews{\cR}$) modulo $E$ characterizes Huet's abstract properties $\alpha$ and $\gamma$ of $\rew{\cR}$.
-This provides a sufficient condition for $E$-confluence of \egtrs{s}, which is given in Section \ref{SecEConfluenceWithRandCpeaks}.
-For instance, $E$-confluence of $\cR$ in Example \ref{ExSumListsA} is proved using this result (see Example \ref{ExSumListsA_EConfluence}).
-When applied to \emph{left-linear \etrs{s}}, as a particular case of \egtrs{s}, our result strictly subsumes \cite[Theorem 3.3]{Huet_ConfReduc_JACM80}.
+Section \ref{SecEConfluenceWithRandCpeaks} shows that joinability (using $\rews{\cR}$) modulo $E$ of the aforementioned pairs characterizes properties $\alpha$ and $\gamma$ of $\rew{\cR}$ for \egtrs{s} $\cR$.
+This provides a sufficient condition for $E$-confluence of \egtrs{s}.
+For instance, $E$-confluence of $\cR$ in Example \ref{ExSumListsA} is proved using this result (see Example \ref{ExSumListsA_EConfluent}).
 We also provide a sufficient criterion for \emph{disproving} $E$-confluence of \egtrs{s} by using CCPs and CVPs.
+Table \ref{TableConditionalPairsForPeaksHuet} summarizes the use of the considered conditional pairs to prove joinability of local confluence and coherence peaks.